arshiya-salehi/Final-project-inf-119/README.md

 ## Written Report
 See `final_report.pdf` for detailed system design and analysis.

-## GitHub Repository
-Repository URL: [Your GitHub URL]
-TA has been added as collaborator: jacobk13@uci.edu

 ## License
 Academic project for IN4MATX 119 - Fall 2025